GreatDeveloper66/Chuck-Norris-Generator/README.md

 # Dinasour-Generator
-## This app displays the name and picture of a random dinasour taken from two api's.
+## This app displays Chuck Norris sayings from an api.